Monument record 0400000000 - MARKET HILL

 Description

 There is evidence of one medieval market in Whitchurch.
-It was gramted by charter and was to be held on a Monday.
+It was granted by charter and was to be held on a Monday.
 The charter is dated 7th September 1245, and was granted by King Henry III to H[ugh] de Veer, earl of Oxford, and was to be held at the manor.
 In 1263, the perquisites of the borough and market came to half a mark.
 An inquisition on 28th April 1332 mentioned the Monday market at Whitchurch amongst the property of the recently deceased Robert de Veer, earl of Oxford.
 The same 1245 charter granted H[ugh] de Veer, earl of Oxford, a fair to be held on the vigil, feast and morrow of St John the Evangelist in May (8th), to be held at the manor.
-No later mention is made of the fair (B5)
+No later mention is made of the fair (B5).

 Sources (5)